breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 If you are short on time or/and cash, focus on the Covid safety measures below.

-These are the easiest first steps.
-Just like with all safer spaces and accessibility measures, it will take trial and error before you find what works best for you.

-Take additional measures when you can, ask us for advice, and don’t give up!

 - [Talking about Covid 🔊](#talking-about-covid)